-Not less than [#] days prior to the date of the contemplated action, the School will provide written notice of such proposed action to the student and student's parent/guardian as soon as possible.
+Not less than [5] days prior to the date of the contemplated action, the School will provide written notice of such proposed action to the student and student's parent/guardian.
 Such delivery may be by United States mail addressed to the last known address of the student or the student's parent/guardian.

 Emergency Notice